Estimated reading time: 5 minutes

 Some other things to think about in deciding whether to prune in summer are:

-- disease — pruning in warm weather helps the cuts to heal quickly and reduce the introduction or spread of disease,
+- disease — pruning in warm weather helps the cuts to heal quickly and reduce the introduction or spread of disease.
+Summer pruning might be the best option for a tree that has been severely disease-compromised;

-- fruit colour — less leaves allows better sun penetration to the tree and higher coloured fruit,
+- fruit colour — removing some of the leaves in summer by pruning allows better sun penetration to the tree and can result in better coloured fruit;

-- root health — summer pruning can reduce root growth in a tree,
+- root health — summer pruning can reduce root growth in a tree (which is not usually a good thing, unless you’re trying to reduce the size of a monster tree, for example);

 - ease of pruning — it’s much easier to see what you’re doing in winter when there are no leaves on the tree.

-You’ll just get different consequences from doing it at different times of year.
+You’ll just get different consequences from doing it at different times of the year.

 And what a great way to learn!